If sailing makes you queasy, you're not alone. Motion sickness, whether on boats or in planes, cars or amusement rides, can strike anyone.

 Motion sickness occurs because the brain is trying to resolve two conflicting sensory inputs, one in the visual system and the other in the inner ear's balance system.

-When you're sailing, for instance, your eyes and your inner ear are each interpreting the motion differently.
+When you're on a boat, for instance, your eyes and your inner ear are each interpreting the motion differently.
 Your eyes interpret the up-and-down movement of the waves, while the vestibular system of the inner ear interprets side-to-side movement.

 Remedies range from prescription and over-the-counter medications to unproven choices such as ginger capsules.